Need to talk? Call 1800 882 436.

 Safety checklist

-The most important thing to consider when choosing a product is safety.
+Safety is the most important thing to consider when choosing a pram or stroller.
 In Australia, there is a Product Safety Standard for prams and strollers, which should have:

-• a 5-point safety harness — over both shoulders, both hips and through the legs
+• a 5-point safety harness that goes around your baby’s waist and through their legs

 • simple, clearly visible safety warnings and information labels